Georgia Tech baseball's 2016 recruiting class ranked as one of the best in the nation

 Cameron Roth, who would be drafted by the Baltimore Orioles, finished fifth in the conference with a 2.98 ERA while McSwain was ninth with a 4.02 mark.
 Joining Roth as draft selections were Stephen Harrold (12th round, San Francisco) and Seth Frankoff (27th round, Oakland).

-In his first season at UNCW, Howell made an immediate impact on the staff.
+In his first season at UNCW, Howell made an immediate impact on the staff as UNCW topped the CAA in earned run average.
 Brad Holt and Jeff Hatcher earned first-team all-CAA honors while Harrold and Roth were named all-Americans in addition to their CAA all-freshman honors.
-UNCW topped the CAA in earned run average.
 In conference play, Seahawk pitchers compiled a league-leading 3.84 ERA and held opponents to a league-best .255 batting average.
 Holt, who also earned three all-America honors, was the 33rd pick overall in the Major League Baseball draft after leading the conference with 11 wins and ranking second with a 3.18 ERA.

 A native of Western North Carolina, Howell went to UNCW following two seasons as an assistant coach at North Carolina, his alma mater.
 He coached first base while working with the pitching staff under the direction of assistant coach Scott Forbes.